International Dark Sky Week

 When is International Dark Sky Week?

-IDSW is an annual event occurring in April (Global Astronomy Month), Sunday to Sunday, during the week of the new moon when night skies are darkest.
+IDSW is an annual event occurring in April (Global Astronomy Month), during the week of the new moon when night skies are darkest.
+The next event will be held April 21-28, 2025.

 How can I celebrate International Dark Sky Week?

-- Visit the official event website for the latest!
+• Visit the official event website at idsw.darksky.org!

-- Help spread the word about light pollution and the importance of dark skies.
+• Help spread the word about light pollution and the importance of dark skies.
 This week is a great excuse to talk with friends, family, neighbors, your homeowner’s association, or government representatives about why protecting our night environment is so crucial.
-We have International Dark Sky Week resources to help start the conversation.